South Korea challenges arbitration ruling that found for Elliott in Samsung merger case

-The U.S. activist fund had sued over the role played by South Korea's National Pension Service in approving an $8 billion merger between the two Samsung companies, arguing the terms had been unfairly unfavourable to the one in which Elliott had been a stake owner.
+The U.S. activist fund had sued over the role played by South Korea's National Pension Service in approving an $8 billion merger between Samsung C&T - in which Elliott was a minority stakeholder - and Cheil Industries.

+Elliott had argued the terms had been unduly unfavourable to Samsung C&T.

 The Permanent Court of Arbitration in the Hague last month found in favour of Elliott, though the compensation ordered was much less than the $770 million the hedge fund had sought.

-South Korea will argue that the Hague-based tribunal did not have jurisdiction to make the ruling under a free trade agreement it has with the United States, and will challenge the ruling at a UK arbitration body, the Justice Ministry said in a statement.
+South Korea will argue that the Hague-based tribunal did not have jurisdiction to make the ruling under a free trade agreement it has with the United States, and will challenge the ruling at a British arbitration body, the justice ministry said in a statement.

 ($1 = 1,260.1300 won)